-Medha follows Quality Management System as per ISO 9001:2015 standard and IRIS Business Management System, and certified by DNV-GL Management system with IRIS conﬁrmed quality performance level of SILVER (click here for the certificate).
+Medha follows Quality Management System as per ISO 9001:2015 standard and IRIS Business Management System, and certified by DNV-GL Management system with IRIS conﬁrmed quality performance.
 Our ISO 9001:2015 QMS certification is accredited to NABCB.
-Medha established a reputation for quality products and excellent after sales service.
-Medha has also graduated to CMMI (Capability Maturity Model Integration) Level 4 certification and is currently working towards CMMI Level 5 certification by further improving its processes.
+Medha established a reputation for quality products and excellent after-sales service.
+Medha has also graduated with CMMI (Capability Maturity Model Integration) Maturity Level 5 certification.
 CMMI is a process improvement maturity model for the development of products and services.
 At Medha, we use CMMI to address product development and maintenance activities that cover product life cycle from conception through delivery and maintenance.

 Quality Policy: We are committed to provide reliable products and services meeting customer expectations and applicable statutory and regulatory requirements with excellence in performance and cost effectiveness through a continually improving Business Management System.

 Technical Safety Policy: We are committed to providing our customers with fair safe Railway products that exceed customer expectations.
 Our products are designed, manufactured, installed and maintained to comply

 - Applicable statutory and regulatory requirements

 Reviews are conducted at various stages of design and development activities.
 Design validation reports, development-testing reports, qualification testing reports, field trials performance reports, field failure analysis reports, improvements based on failure analysis and drawings and documentation prepared for production form the inputs for design reviews.